Wiki · Concept · Last reviewed June 16, 2026

 Governance Requirements

-System cards should distinguish the policy model from the reward models, verifiers, automated judges, moderation classifiers, constitutional judges, and other scoring systems used during training or deployment.
+System cards should distinguish the policy model from reward models, process reward models, verifiers, automated judges, moderation classifiers, constitutional judges, safety-policy reward models, and post-deployment monitors.
+A public statement that a system was "aligned with feedback" is too vague for governance.

-Evaluation should measure both raw performance and reward-model robustness.
-A high score is weak evidence unless it is paired with adversarial testing, human spot checks, out-of-distribution tests, calibration checks, and monitoring for reward hacking.
+Evaluation should measure both policy performance and reward-model robustness.
+A high score is weak evidence unless paired with adversarial testing, human spot checks, out-of-distribution tests, calibration checks, rater disagreement analysis, and monitoring for reward hacking.

-High-stakes systems need audit trails for preference datasets, rater guidelines, model-assisted labeling, reward-model updates, policy optimization runs, and post-deployment incidents where the model appeared to optimize the wrong signal.
+High-stakes systems need audit trails for preference datasets, rater guidelines, model-assisted labeling, reward-model updates, policy optimization runs, judge prompts, verifier versions, benchmark decontamination, and incidents where the model appeared to optimize the wrong signal.

 Governance should treat reward models as normative infrastructure.
 They are not neutral meters.
 They encode institutional decisions about what counts as better.